Notice regarding the quality of machine translation

 In addition, the professional is required to provide the prefect with a copy of his insurance certificate each year.

-To go further Article R. 254-15-1 to R. 254-17 of the Rural Code and Marine Fisheries; order of 27 April 2017 amending the order of 25 November 2011 relating to the certification framework provided for in Article R. 254-3 of the Rural and Maritime Fisheries Code for the activity "distribution of phytopharmaceuticals to non-users professionals."
+For further information: Article R. 254-15-1 to R. 254-17 of the Rural Code and Marine Fisheries; order of 27 April 2017 amending the order of 25 November 2011 relating to the certification framework provided for in Article R. 254-3 of the Rural and Maritime Fisheries Code for the activity "distribution of phytopharmaceuticals to non-users professionals."

 Even if you apply for several activities, the accreditation obtained will be unique.